 Nuraphone combines in-ear and over-ear - and that with ANC

-Admittedly, the investment of around 400 euros can be a deterrent for potential buyers.
-However, if you open the packaging of the Nuraphone, you will quickly notice that the workmanship alone justifies part of the high purchase price.
-Metal instead of plastic, weight instead of “lightweight”, soft rubber membrane instead of scratchy fabric surface.
+Admittedly, the investment of around 400 euros can act as a deterrent to potential buyers.
+However, anyone who opens the Nuraphone's packaging quickly notices that the workmanship alone justifies part of the high purchase price.
+Metal instead of plastic, weight instead of "lightweight", soft rubber membrane instead of a scratchy fabric surface.

-The headphones sit securely on your head, but you can feel that too.
+The headphones sit securely on the head, but you can feel that too.
 This wireless luxury model from Nura is by no means a lightweight.
-You have to allow the headphones a few hours to get used to, because the high-tech you carry around with you can be represented in a number: the Nuraphone weighed around 330 grams, with the soft case it is almost 400 grams.
-And you want the latter Hardly do without when it comes to transport given the price.
-In stationary use at home, this “weight problem” is actually no longer a problem, because modern gaming headphones don't weigh much less.
+You have to give the headphones a few hours to get used to them, because the high-tech you carry around with you can be expressed in one number: the Nuraphone weighed around 330 grams, with the soft case it's almost 400 grams.
+And you want the latter can hardly do without when transporting in view of the price.
+In stationary use at home, this "weight problem" is actually no longer a problem, because modern gaming headphones don't weigh much less.

 Like the weight, you can feel the benefits of the Nuraphone immediately.
 The headphones are solidly made, robust and at the same time a declaration of love for the simple design of yore.
 Colorful flashing, flourishes or a hodgepodge of buttons are not found on these headphones.
 Elegant and simple, this is how you could describe the model succinctly but aptly.
 In any case, you cannot tell by looking at the Nuraphone that its innovation, maybe revolution?
 At most, a look into the headphone shell gives an idea that there is something special to be concealed behind the Bluetooth headset: an in-ear segment has been inserted into the over-ear part.
 There is a reason.